codingscape/vision-rag/README.md

 - stabilityai/stable-diffusion-3-medium-diffusers

 # Running
+## Requirements
 The models are hosted at Hugging Face so you will need to get an API key from them.
 You will also need a Google Maps API key.

 You will need approximately 32G of hard drive space to store the models.

+You must have the nVidia CUDA SDK installed and the ability to run `nvcc`

 ## Deployment
 SSH is the only supported way of running this on anything that's not local. `scp` `main.py` and `requirements.txt` to your chosen environment.